From Victim to Victor: 5 Components to Help You Through the Bear Market

 Tax Loss Harvest Your Non-Qualified Accounts

-Tax-Loss is a technique used to improve after-tax returns in taxable investment accounts.
+Tax-Loss Harvesting is a technique used to improve after-tax returns in taxable investment accounts.
 If you have a taxable investment account, the present moment could be a compelling time to realize losses.
 You can strategically use these losses to offset any realized gains from the sale of an asset such as stocks, bonds, and real estate.
 If you have losses left over, you can deduct up to $3,000 from your earned income.
 Any excess losses are carried forward indefinitely.

 Consider Roth Conversions